Abhinavrajhans/Git-Tutorial/README.md

 20. `git add <file1> <file2> <file3>` : this command will add multiple file changes together in the staging area.

 21. `git add .` : this command will all the files from working repo to staging area.

+22. `git pull <remote name> <branch name>` : downloads latest changes from the branch of the mentioned remote in your local repo.